-US blocks flights by Chinese airlines in escalating dispute
+U.S. blocks flights by Chinese airlines in escalating dispute

-WASHINGTON (AP) — The United States moved Friday to block 44 flights to the U.S. by Chinese airlines in retaliation for China forcing the cancellation of flights by U.S. airlines.
+WASHINGTON — The United States moved Friday to block 44 flights to the U.S. by Chinese airlines in retaliation for China forcing the cancellation of flights by U.S. airlines.

 The Transportation Department order affecting four Chinese airlines is the latest development in a long-running dispute over COVID-19 restrictions.